-Dating in your late twenties is a funny game.
-As is life in general.
+Your late twenties are a funny old time.
 On the one hand, some of your pals are still living with their parents and attempting, fruitlessly, to launch a sunglasses brand that repurposes wonky veg.
 On the other hand, a growing number of them are buying up three bedroom maisonettes in Holland Park and calling their firstborns Caspian Boris Starboy.
 The world of romance is no different.
 Some people are still deploying their 3rd XV uni rugby tactics of Avicii and Infernos and Australian gap year students, while others are proposing to their girlfriends using livestock on St Barts.
 But you just want to go on a couple of dates and maybe not die alone.
 Here’s how.

 Think differently for the first date